 Confidential Settlement in Wrongful Death Lawsuits

-The Law Offices of Wolf & Pravato, P.A., are Fort Lauderdale accident attorneys and Fort Lauderdale wrongful death attorneys who have represented many families who have lost love ones in tragic accidents.
+The Law Offices of Wolf & Pravato, P.A., our Fort Lauderdale accident attorneys, and Fort Lauderdale wrongful death attorneys have represented many families who have lost love ones in tragic accidents.

 The Illinois man charged with a 2009 fatal hit-and-run of two British businessmen pleaded guilty Friday morning to two counts of vehicular homicide and leaving the scene of a fatal crash.

 Broward Circuit Judge Barbara McCarthy immediately sentenced Ryan Levin, 36, to two years of house arrest and 10 years’ probation.
 She also imposed the conditions that Levin never drive again and immediately pay the amount of a confidential settlement in a wrongful death lawsuit filed by the victims’ families.